wpoirier/machinimavision/README.md

-This project uses ThreeJS and ExpressJS, which are licensed under the MIT license.
-This project also uses a Redis database, which is licensed under the BSD license.

-MachinimaVision is a collaborative cloud project designed for multiple users to create virtual reality compatible movies together.
+MachinimaVision is a web application designed for multiple users to create virtual reality compatible movies or stage plays.
+It uses a game-like interface to control characters.
+Inputs are recorded, and then played back in the "game" engine.
+Future versions of this software will include user accounts and the ability for multiple users to share the same stage together, co-creating whatever narrative they wish, and optionally allowing spectators and live plays.

 To run this project properly, a web server, node server, and Redis server all must be running.
 If you have not installed Redis or NodeJS, navigate to https://redis.io and https://nodejs.org/ and follow the installation instructions.
 Make sure you run 'npm install' in the machinimavision folder to install all the required components.
 If you run into problems, try installing redis, body parser, and express JS manually.